dsgelab/finregistry-matrices/README.md

 ### Required input

-Similarly to the other matrix generation scripts above, a configuration file is required with the following entries:
+Similarly to the other matrix generation scripts above, a configuration file (**must be tab-delimited**) is required with the following entries:

 <pre>
 CpiFile <em> CpiFile </em>